jzumsteg/zumstegs-blog/_posts/2015-08-24-nantillois.md

 American troops in the forest got a break when they had to wait for units alongside them to catch up.
 They dug foxholes and rested - as much as one can rest in a rain-filled hole.
 This area has hundreds of these foxholes still visible.
 <figure class = "portrait">
 	<img src="{{"/assets/images/2015/08/WWI-1-of-11.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption></figcaption>
+	<figcaption>Under the ground-cover were many round depressions: foxholes, where American troops holed up for a few days to let food, ammunition and replacement soldiers catch up to them.
+Remember, this was a hundred years ago, and the scars of war are still numerous and visible.</figcaption>
 </figure>

 Maarten has discovered thousands of artifacts of the war and told us that walking through a freshly plowed field will always result in such discoveries.
-Laurie and I did that our last morning and in fifteen minutes found half a dozen such artifacts: a horseshoe, some pieces of a horse's tackle, part of an artillery shell and some unidentifiable scrap.
+Laurie and I did that our last morning and in fifteen minutes found half a dozen such artifacts: a horseshoe, some pieces of a horse's tackle, part of an artillery shell, a spent cartridge from an American round and some unidentifiable scrap.

 We saw much more and visited several other very interesting sites, but enough is enough.
 I'll leave you with just a couple more pictures.